SCIInstitute/BrainStimulator/README.md

 BrainStimulator
 ===============

-BrainStimulator is a software package to simulate (transcranial) brain stimulation and is implemented in SCIRun's (version > 5.0) scientific problem solving environment.
+BrainStimulator is a software package to simulate (transcranial) brain stimulation and is implemented in SCIRun's (version 5) scientific problem solving environment.

-The data folder contains anatomical models and stimulation devices (TMS coils, tDCS electrode prototypes).
+The Data folder contains anatomical models and stimulation devices (TMS coils, tDCS electrode prototypes).

-The documentation folder contains tutorials on how to use BrainStimulator in SCIRun5.
+The Documentation folder contains tutorials on how to use BrainStimulator in SCIRun 5.

+The Networks folder contains sample networks used in the tutorials.

 Please download the latest version of SCIRun5 as a binary or source code from this link: